ThingSet/thingset.github.io/docs/2a_general.md

 ### Request/response or client/server model

-The communication between two specific devices uses a request/response messaging pattern via so-called communication channels.
-A channel can be established either directly (e.g. serial interface, USB, Bluetooth) or via a network or bus with several devices attached (e.g. CAN, Ethernet, WiFi, LoRa).
+The communication between two specific devices uses a request/response messaging pattern.
+A connection can be established either directly (e.g. serial interface, USB, Bluetooth) or via a network or bus with several devices attached (e.g. CAN, Ethernet, WiFi, LoRa).
 In case of a network, each device/node has to be uniquely addressable.

 ![Communication Channels](./images/communication_channels.png)

 The device acts as the server and responds to the requests by a client.
-The client might be a laptop or mobile phone with a human interface application or a gateway.
+The client might be a display, a mobile phone application or a gateway.

 The data transfer is always synchronous: The client sends a request, waits for the response (status code and requested data), processes the response and possibly starts with additional requests.

 ### Publication messages

-Monitoring data is not intended for only a single device, but could be interesting for several devices (e.g. data logger, display, human interface device, etc.).
-Thus, the monitoring data is exchanged via a publish/subscribe messaging pattern.
+Monitoring data is not intended for only a single device, but could be interesting for several devices (e.g. data logger and display).
+Thus, the monitoring data can be exchanged via a publish/subscribe messaging pattern.

 Publication messages are directly broadcast through the network.
 Unlike in MQTT, there is no intermediate broker to store the messages and published messages are not confirmed by recipients, so there is no guarantee if the message was received.